WilliamLuminary/LibNetSync_Distributed_Library_Management_System/ee450_Li_Yaxing_yaxingl/README.md

 request forwarding, inventory checks, and replies to the client.
 An extra credit part for inventory management is also included.

+**This project is based on Apple Silicon M1, and Ubuntu 22.04 ARM.**

 ## Code Files

 - `serverM.cpp` and `serverM.h`: Main server implementation handling TCP and UDP connections, authentication, and